 PLTW Biomedical Students Honored at White Coat Ceremony

-The White Coat Ceremony is a recognition awarded to senior students who have completed the entire 4-course sequence for the PLTW Biomedical Program.
-Receiving the White Coat serves as a reminder to students of their journey and a commitment to continuing to apply themselves beyond high school to make their goals a reality.
+The White Coat Ceremony is a recognition awarded to senior students who have successfully completed the entire four-course sequence for the PLTW Biomedical Science Program.
+Receiving the White Coat serves as a reminder to students of their journey and their commitment to continuing to apply themselves beyond high school to make their goals a reality.

-The final recognition of the evening was the announcement of the Mock Interview Winner for the countywide event held virtually in April.
-Lena Litten, senior student from Mountain Ridge High School, was selected by the Mock Interview panel as the top student in the county based on her interview, portfolio, and resume.
-Lena is the daughter of Jesse Bridges and Thomas Litten and plans to attend Frostburg State University to major in Early Childhood Education.
+The final recognition of the evening was the announcement of the mock interview winner for the county-wide event held virtually in April.
+Emily Metheny, a senior student from Allegany High School, was selected by the mock interview panel as the top student in the county based on her interview, portfolio, and resume.
+Emily is the daughter of Richard and Debra Metheny and plans to attend Frostburg State University to major in Early Childhood Education.

-“We are proud of the seniors who have completed the rigorous Project Lead the Way program at Allegany County Public Schools.
-It is evident from their accomplishments that they will be successful as they continue their education in biomedical sciences or choose to pursue a career in another field," said Joseph Brewer, Supervisor of Career and Technical Education.
+Joseph Brewer, Supervisor of Career and Technical Education, stated, “We are proud of the seniors who have completed the rigorous Project Lead the Way program at Allegany County Public Schools.
+It is evident from their accomplishments that they will be successful as they continue their education in biomedical sciences or choose to pursue a career in another field.”

-The PLTW Program began in ACPS in the 2014-2015 school year with the inclusion of the first course, Principles of Biomedical Sciences.
-Current program enrollment in Allegany County stands at 320 students.
-This year, the program will graduate 60 completers from the program, the largest class to date.
+The PLTW Program began at ACPS during the 2014-2015 school year with the inclusion of the first course, Principles of Biomedical Sciences.
+Current program enrollment in Allegany County stands at 280 students.
+This year, the program will graduate 58 completers from the program.

-"Congratulations to an exceptional group of seniors that have excelled in their high school career.
-Good luck in your future endeavors!,” said Dr. Eric VanSlyke, Secondary Science Supervisor and Coordinator of the PLTW Biomedical program. “ In the words of Joshua Medcalf, author of Pound the Stone, ‘Find your uniqueness and exploit it in the service of others.”
+"Congratulations to an exceptional group of seniors who have excelled in their high school career, and good luck in your future endeavors,” commented Dr. Eric VanSlyke, Secondary Science Supervisor and Coordinator of the PLTW Biomedical program. “ In the words of Joshua Medcalf, author of Pound the Stone, ‘Find your uniqueness and exploit it in the service of others.”